 - Incorporate sensory based activities throughout the day

-- Use YouTube videos for brain breaks and gross motor activities
+- Use YouTube videos or a video game such as Drift Hunters 2 for brain breaks and gross motor activities

 - Incorporate these free printable resources